Keyboard shortcuts

 On Linux, support for the App rule type has some dependencies.

 The available browsers are listed in the drop-down menu.
+The list may have different options on your system.

 Profile